Quantum jump metrology in a two-cavity network

 However, for correlated probes, this scaling can be improved.
 For maximally correlated probes, the Heisenberg limit may be obtained, which scales with the number of probes as

-This means that for large $N$, the parameter $ \varphi$ can be estimated with the same precision with fewer probes.
+This means that for large $N$, the parameter $\varphi$ can be estimated with the same precision with fewer probes.
 Determining how to obtain and utilise such correlated probes has thus been an active area of research.

 As illustrated in Fig.~\ref{fig:scheme}(b), one solution is to evolve entangled quantum states in a $\varphi$-dependent fashion followed by a collective measurement of their state \cite{HollandB,CavesC,Bondurant,DowlingNOON,BerryW,Vidrighin,Xiang,Afek,Nagata}.
 However, a typical problem with this approach is that it is difficult to implement.
-For example, it has been shown that so-called N00N states, which are highly-entangled $N$ photon states, are optimal for quantum interferometry experiments \cite{DowlingNOON,Afek,Nagata,LeeNoon,Mitchell,PrydeNoon,IsraelNoon}.
-But obtaining a reasonably large $N$ in the laboratory to realise the above-described enhancement remains extremely challenging \cite{Gilbert,ThomasP}.
-Fortunately, using entanglement is not the only way of enhancing measurement precision \cite{BoixoN,boixo,Napolitano,Atta,Higgins,braun}.
-For example, in Ref.~\cite{boixo}, it has been shown that another way of overcoming the standard quantum limit in Eq.~(\ref{Eq:SQL}) is by using non-linear or interacting systems.
-Taking this approach, the uncertainty $\Delta \hat \varphi$ can scale such that
+For example, it has been shown that so-called N00N states, which are highly-entangled $N$-particle states, are optimal for quantum interferometry experiments \cite{DowlingNOON,Afek,Nagata,LeeNoon,Mitchell,PrydeNoon,IsraelNoon}.
+But reliably obtaining a reasonably large $N$ in the laboratory to realise the above-described enhancement remains extremely challenging \cite{Gilbert,ThomasP}.
+Using entanglement is not the only way of enhancing measurement precision however \cite{BoixoN,boixo,Napolitano,Atta,Higgins,braun}.
+Other methods include using effects such as non-linearities.

-where $k$ is the order of the non-linearity of the interaction.
 Once again though, non-linearities are often hard to implement experimentally, particularly when processing information with light.